fuksja/pdf_to_doc/README.md

 General description of fuctionality: user goes to the upload page, uploads a pdf file, conversion takes place and user receives doc file as output.

 EDIT: added new functionality: conversion to .pptx format.
-User uploads file and chooses whether to convert to .doc or .pptx
+User uploads file and chooses whether to convert to .doc or .pptx and converted file pops out.

 ### Assumptions:
 - the project will only be using open source software and will be open software licensed